Patrick-Svensson/portfolio-07-2021/README.md

     -   The landing page has a video background playing a soft wave motion that is supposed to reflect my calm personality and further enhance the nautical vibe of the website.

-    -   A message is diplayed to a user with a mobile device held in landscape mode, politely prompting to turn the device to portrait mode.
+    -   A message is displayed to a user with a mobile device held in landscape mode, politely prompting to turn the device to portrait mode.

     <br>
     <br>